swarnimcodes/smarniw.xyz/content/posts/turepo.md

 developing critical applications.
-Melpa has standards and it tries its best to adhere to them unlike so many organisations and startups who try to introduce standard practices, but introduce unnecessary meetings and bureacracy instead.
-I guess the difference lies in the mindset; open-source cares about people, enterprises' livelihood lies in money-making.
+Melpa has standards and it tries its best to adhere to them unlike so many organisations and startups who try to introduce standard practices, but introduce unnecessary meetings and bureaucracy instead.
+I guess the difference lies in the mindset; open-source cares about people, enterprises' livelihoods lie in money-making.

 Keeping that aside, I learned a lot from developing and publishing such a simple but practical plugin.
 The sense of accomplishment was more than delivering